blmousee/simpleperf/README.md

 We need to run debug version of the app, because we can’t use *run-as* for non debuggable apps.

-## 2. Download simpleperf to the app's directory
+## 2. Download simpleperf to the app’s directory
 Use *uname* to find the architecture on device

     $adb shell uname -m
     aarch64

-So we should download simpleperf in arm64 directory to device.
+"aarch64" means we should download arm64 version of simpleperf to device.

     $adb push device/arm64/simpleperf /data/local/tmp
     $adb shell run-as com.example.sudogame cp /data/local/tmp/simpleperf .